activatedgeek/blog/site/contents/cult/lit/books.md

 broad array of topics.
 I only use this resource to get a sense of fields that are alien to me.

+I am also curious about Alex Kasman's reading list on [Mathematical Fiction](http://kasmana.people.cofc.edu/MATHFICT/readinglists.php).
+The recommendations are grouped by age/expertise; some titles look fascinating!

 ## Books

 Here is the complete list of books reverse sorted by year.
 Often some titles